The frightful connection between AKC, HSUS, PAWS, USDA, NAIS, GPS, microchips, Digital Angel, and Senators Fred Thompson & Rick Santorum.

 Can’t you just hear Rush Limbaugh’s monolog?
 “The chickens are out!
 Call a Democrat!”
-Seriously, every time a pleasure horse leaves the owner’s premises, the government will know when and where it went, and failure to report it can bring stiff penalties!
+Seriously, every time a micro-chipped pleasure horse leaves the owner’s premises, the government will know when and where it went, and failure to report it can bring stiff penalties!

 Why has this been kept so hush-hush?
 Why hasn’t the secrecy/privacy issue crossed the aisle of political debate?
 Probably for the same reason PAWS never made media news.
 There's plenty of payback to go around.

 PAWS and NAIS connect profiteering politicians through a tenuous but not surprising link.
 You know the old saying, “follow the money.”
 In this case, follow power plays too but be prepared; the path to political power is as crowded as Sunday morning jogger routes in Central Park!

 PAWS, Santorum, GPS connection.
 If you haven’t yet heard of Digital Angel and Senator Rick Santorum, read on.
 Savvy dog people know that the good Senator is the power behind PAWS, still on the table in 2008.
 TheDogPlace called PAWS “the worst threat to dog breeders in history.”

 NAIS is a newer, greater threat to the privacy of all animal owners.
 Animals first, then your child, elderly relatives, and finally, they are already talking about "medical microchips" for you.
 Santorum seems willing to abdicate his throne on PAWS in favor of promoting microchips.
 Perhaps there’s more prestige connected with a position on the Board of Directors of Applied Digital Technologies, the parent company of Digital Angel?
 Tennessee Senator Fred Thompson thought so.
 And what you ask, does Digital Angel have to do with PAWS, and now this new thing, this NAIS?